Axway/amplify-central/content/en/docs/integrate_with_central/customize_ard_crd.md

 }
 ```

-Once you get you AccessRequestDefinition object created using the Axway central CLI (`axway central apply -f ard-api-scopes.json`), you must link it to an APIServiceInstance.
+Once the AccessRequestDefinition object is created using the Axway Central CLI (`axway central apply -f ard-api-scopes.json`), it must be linked to an APIServiceInstance.

 Sample of an APIServiceInstance (json format) using the previous accessRequestDefinition: